-Prerequisite: FINE 2005 Financial Management or FINE 2007 Principles of Financial Management Objectives: This course examines the investment environment in Hong Kong, the basic of financial investments.

-This course examines the investment environment in Hong Kong, the basic principles of valuation of financial assets, and the development of portfolio and capital market theories.
-The purpose is to offer students guidance in the management
+Prerequisite: FINE 2005 Financial Management or FINE 2007 Principles of Financial Management principles of valuation of financial assets, and the development of portfolio and capital market theories.
+The purpose is to offer students guidance in the management of financial investments.